Policy and Technology Challenges in India Water Supply

 The way forward might be for city and state administrators to actively manage water supply and reduce loss and leakage. enabled smart metering could be the game changer.
 However, technology coupled with regulatory changes can truly unlock transformation.

 Water is a critical scarce resource in India and will dwindle further as the population increases to 1.6 billion by 2050.
-Water-related conflicts of 2016 may be prescient of a future where individuals, businesses, cities, and states struggle over limited supplies.
+Water-related conflicts of 2016 may be prescient of a where individuals, businesses, cities, and states struggle over limited supplies.
 ASSOCHAM estimates that the riots in Bengaluru over Cauvery waters in 2017 led to INR 25,000 crores in losses to the state of Karnataka.

 The way forward might be for city and state administrators to actively manage water supply and reduce loss and leakage.
 Technology enabled smart metering could be the game changer.
 However, technology coupled with regulatory changes can truly unlock transformation.